sid-betalol/question-answering-papers/README.md

 #### Tensor Based Approach
 All the notebooks are based on this approach.
 Ultimately, building neural nets is all about working with tensors.
 Knowing the shape and contents of each tensor is something that I have found very useful while learning.
 Hence, after each line of code, I have commented the tensor shape and changes that happen due to the transformations in code.
 This makes the process of understanding what's going on in neural nets more intuitive.

-## Training Environment
-I do not have an unlimited access to faster GPUs.
-The models below have been trained by renting GPUs on [vast.ai](https://vast.ai/).
-I used GTX 1080 Ti for majority of my experiments.

 ## Papers
 ### 1. [DrQA](https://arxiv.org/abs/1704.00051)
 In the first notebook, we implement a comparatively simple model that involves multi-layer LSTMs and bilinear attention.
 The details  and intuition of each layer/component are explained before jumping into the code.
 This model is very similar to the one discussed in [this](https://arxiv.org/pdf/1606.02858v2.pdf) paper and also have the same first authors: [Danqi Chen](https://www.cs.princeton.edu/~danqic/).
 The second model is also known as the "Stanfor Attentive Reader".
 The model implemented in the notebook is slightly advanced version of this.
 The results on dev set obtained are: